-Bar Exam (July 2025) & LSAT Tutoring!
-MBE tutoring is available for all students.
-Essay tutoring is available for students taking the UBE and the Florida Bar Exam.
-Florida multiple choice tutoring is available for students taking the Florida bar exam.
-LSAT tutoring is available for all students.
-Tutoring is via video (Zoom, etc.) for students in all states.
+Bar Exam (July 2026) & LSAT Tutoring!
+UBE tutoring (MBE & MEE) is available for all students taking the UBE.
+Florida Bar Exam tutoring (Part A & Part B) is available for all students taking the Florida bar exam.
+NextGen UBE tutoring is available for all students taking the NextGen UBE.
+LSAT tutoring is available for all students taking the LSAT.
 Reach out to me directly @ silvermanbarprep@gmail.com for bar exam tutoring and @ silvermanlsat@gmail.com for LSAT tutoring.

 Saturday, December 3, 2011